 Course Deposit: To secure a place a deposit is required.
-Deposits are no-refundable if cancellation is 24 hours prior to the start of the course.
-If more notice of cancellation is given you are able to transfer your deposit to another course date.
+Deposits are non-refundable if cancellation is 24 hours before the start of the course.
+If more notice of cancellation is given you can transfer your deposit to another course date.

 Can I bring a Horse for the Day?
 You can bring a horse for the day at no charge.
 Please confirm with Rachel via email or text if you are bringing one.

 Do I need to bring a Horse for the Course?
-Its not necessary to bring a horse especially if you are travelling.
+It is not necessary to bring a horse especially if you are traveling.
 Horses will be provided.

 Can I stay overnight at the venue with my horse?
-Yes you are welcome to stay overnight.
-There is undercover stables or small paddocks for $20 per night.
+Yes, you are welcome to stay overnight.
+There are undercover stables or small paddocks for $20 per night.

 Will I receive an Attendance Certificate at the end of the course?
 Yes everyone that completes the course will receive a Certificate.

 Every horse suffers from some degree of muscular pain and stress.
 Not all of us are aware of this or have the specific training to determine between the horse playing up and whether they are in pain.
 It can be frustrating at times when something’s wrong and you have to wait days or weeks for the therapist to come and treat your horse.
-With a few skills learnt on the course you will be able to help your own horse and others.
+With a few skills learned in the course, you will be able to help your horse and others.